Strategyproof Learning with Advice: Introduction

+Given this advice $\tilde{f}$, we say a mechanism is $\alpha$ consistent if it achieves an $\alpha$ approximation when the advice is equal to the optimal, i.e., risk minimizing, function, and we say a mechanism is $\beta$ robust if it achieves a $\beta$ approximation given any arbitrarily bad advice.
+Additional details about the model are provided in Section~\ref{sec:prelims}.

-\paragraph{Our results.} We first consider regression problems with the absolute loss function $\ell(x,y) = |x- y|$.
-For the class of constant functions, \citet{dekel2010incentive} gave a deterministic and group-strategyproof mechanism that is a $3$ approximation to the minimum global risk and showed that no deterministic strategyproof mechanism can achieve an approximation ratio better than $3$.
-Our first main result is a tight consistency-robustness tradeoff for the class of constant functions.
+\paragraph{Our results.} We first consider regression problems with the absolute loss function $\ell(x,y) = |x- y|$ in Section~\ref{sec:regression}.
+For the class of constant functions $\mathcal{F}_{\mathbb{R}}$, \citet{dekel2010incentive} gave a deterministic and group-strategyproof mechanism that is a $3$ approximation to the minimum global risk and showed that no deterministic strategyproof mechanism can achieve an approximation ratio better than $3$.
+Our first main result is a tight consistency-robustness tradeoff for the class $\mathcal{F}_{\mathbb{R}_{\leq T}}$ of constant functions upper bounded by a sufficiently and arbitrarily large $T$.